AlexBishopCode/BeerLine-Buddy/README.md

 - To ensure all staff (old and new) are able to fully clean a beer line and use the app when required to act as a prompt and informative guide.
 - To increase the sale of beer by minimising the time spent cleaning the lines.
-- To have a web page that is easy to access and is fully responsive to both tablets and mobile devices as both are utilised in this workplace.
+- To have a web page that is easy to access and is fully responsive on desktops, tablets and mobile devices as all are utilised in this workplace.

 <hr>